srlinuxeurope/DCFPartnerHackathon/docs/eda/beginner/declarative-intents.md

 ## EDA UI

 Every hackathon group has access to an EDA instance and its interfaces.
-In this exercise you will be using EDA Web UI that you can reach over public Internet by navigating your browser to https://{group-ID}.srexperts.net:9443
+In this exercise you will be using EDA Web UI that you can reach over public Internet by navigating your browser to https://dcfdemo.ddns.net:5xx01 (where xx is your group ID)

 > Use the provided leaflet to get the authentication details and Internet access instructions.